2005 Inuvil shooting and protests: Investigation

 On 5 August 2005, police from Manipay produced five soldiers before Mallakam magistrate Sarjoini Illangovan in connection with the shooting incident.
 The two soldiers who had been possession of the firearms during the incident were remanded until 20 August 2005.
-On 17 August 2005, police, supported by the army, arrested LTTE official Kathiramalai Vaitheehan (alias Gopi, alias Veerapandiyan) at his parents house in Kaladdy, Kokkuvil in connection with Wijewardena's killing.
+On 17 August 2005, police, supported by the army, arrested LTTE official Kathiramalai Vaitheehan (alias Gopi, alias Veerapandiyan) at his parents' house in Kaladdy, Kokkuvil in connection with Wijewardena's killing.
 Two police officers (N. M. Hemage and L. Jeyalath) were injured during the arrest.
-The LTTE complained to the SLMM that Gopi's arrest violated the 2002 cease-fire agreement.
+The LTTE complained to the SLMM that Gopi's arrest violated the 2002 ceasefire agreement.

-Colombo magistrate Sarojini Kusala Weerawardene released Gopi on 26 October 2005 after Attorney General's Department informed the court that there was no evidence against him to file an indictment.
+Colombo magistrate Sarojini Kusala Weerawardene released Gopi on 26 October 2005 after the Attorney General's Department informed the court that there was no evidence against him to file an indictment.
 None of the witnesses, which included police officers, were able to identify Gopi during the identification parade at Colombo Magistrate's Court on 16 September 2005.
 Gopi, fearing for his life, requested that the court provide security for him but Weerawardene refused, stating that she did not have the power to do so.

 The University Teachers for Human Rights accused Easwaran, the LTTE's political commissar for Nallur, of playing a leading role in the abduction and killing of Wijewardena.

-Reaction
+Reactions

 President Chandrika Kumaratunga issued a statement on the morning of 5 August 2005 condemning the shooting and ordering the authorities to fully investigate the incident and to bring the perpetrators to justice without delay.
 She also posthumously promoted Wijewardena to Senior Superintendent of Police.
 Later that day she issued another statement in which she blamed the two soldiers for the incident, stating that they had contravened military regulations on several counts.

 The army claimed that they had photographic evidence to prove that the shooting was an accident and that the gun had misfired.
 They accused the LTTE of mud slinging and of instigating Wijewardena's killing.
-The army however admitted that the soldiers had broken regulations by going to the barbershop as hair cutting facilities are provided at army barracks.
+The army did, however, admit that the soldiers had broken regulations by going to the barbershop, as hair cutting facilities are provided at army barracks.

-The Colombo-based Sinhalese owned media were virtually silent on Shantharubann's killing but, like the Sri Lankan military, were quick to blame the LTTE for Wijewardena's killing without providing any evidence.
+Most mainstream Sinhalese media outlets were virtually silent on Shantharubann's killing but, like the military, were quick to blame the LTTE for Wijewardena's killing without providing any evidence.
 The LTTE denied any involvement.